He didn’t know what the next twenty minutes would bring, but for now the plan was simple: Don’t die.

 “Well then,” she huffed.

-And to his surprise, she twisted and unhooked her knee from the horn, grinding her butt against his thighs, and actually turned towards him.
+And to his surprise, she twisted and unhooked her knee from the horn, grinding her butt against his thighs as she did, and actually turned towards him.
 In fact, she wrapped her arms around his middle and pressed her cheek against his chest.
 Now, his hand which held the reins cradled her back, and her legs were thrown over his right thigh.

 Hart held himself as still as humanly possible and willed the part of him which was enjoying this a little too much to remember what exactly was going on.